gradle/exemplar/README.md

  - optional string `execution-subdirectory` — Working directory in which to invoke the executable. _If not specified, the API assumes `./` (the directory the sample config file is in)._
  - optional string `args` — Arguments for executable.
 Default is `""`.
  - optional string `flags` — CLI flags (separated for tools that require these be provided in a certain order).
 Default is `""`.
- - optional map<string, string> `env` — Override environment variables. _If not specified, the invoking process inherits environment variables from the invoking process._
  - optional string `expected-output-file` — Relative path from sample config file to a readable file to compare actual output to.
 Default is `null`. _If not specified, output verification is not performed._
  - optional boolean `expect-failure` — Invoking this command is expected to produce a non-zero exit code.
 Default: `false`.
  - optional boolean `allow-additional-output` — Allow extra lines in actual output.
 Default: `false`.